yitinghanphd/yitinghanphd.github.io/publications.md

 ### In Preparation

-Han, Y., & Smith, B. E. (revise and resubmit).
+Han, Y., & Smith, B. E. (accepted, *Language Learning & Technology*).
 An ecological perspective of the use of memes for language learning.

 Chen, W., Han, Y., Tan, J., Lyu, Q., & Chai, A. (under review).
 Computer-supported collaborative argumentation for socioscientific issues in a secondary literacy classroom.